zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 Demo: <https://themes.gohugo.io/theme/minimal-bootstrap-hugo-theme/>

-The typical page size, if the page has no images, is under 300kb (even lower if assets are compressed by your web server).
-The only other assets loaded besides your actual HTML page are:
+The typical page size, if the page has no images, is under 300kb.
+It's even lower if assets are compressed by your web server.
+The only other assets loaded besides the HTML and the Bootstrap CSS are:

-* Bootstrap CSS
 * Favicon (if enabled)
 * Google Analytics JS (if enabled)
 * Cookie Consent CSS/JS (if enabled)